-NDI’s National Endowment for Democracy (NED) funded program in the DRC aims to help political parties to advance people-oriented policies and reestablish channels for dialogue with citizens.
-By working with political parties and using recent focus group research findings, NDI’s political party program seeks to foster peaceful dialogue and strengthen parties’ ability to develop and communicate policy positions through a combination of multiparty workshops, individualized technical assistance and public forums.
+From February 2012 to March 2013, a NED-funded program helped political parties advance people-oriented policies and reestablish channels for dialogue with citizens.
+By working with political parties and using focus group research findings, NDI helped to foster peaceful dialogue and strengthened parties’ ability to develop and communicate policy positions through a combination of multiparty workshops, individualized technical assistance and public forums.

-With funding from the U.S. Embassy in Kinshasa, NDI is also fostering discussion among Congolese political and civic leaders on elections and their impact on the DRC’s democratization process.
-NDI’s program convenes participants for events that spotlight three high-profile elements of the American presidential election – presidential debates, party conventions and election day balloting – with the aim of informing ongoing discussions on electoral reform.
+With funding from the U.S. Embassy in Kinshasa, NDI promoted broad-based discussions among Congolese political and civic leaders on elections and their impact on the DRC’s democratization process.
+NDI’s program convened participants for events that spotlighted three high-profile elements of the American presidential election – presidential debates, party conventions and election day balloting – with the aim of informing ongoing discussions on electoral reform.

-NDI reopened its office in Kinshasa in June 2011 to conduct a political party strengthening program.
-Funded by the NED, it aimed to help Congolese political parties compete in the 2011 elections by sharing best practices and strategies from successful campaigns.
-The Institute also supported opportunities for inter-party dialogue on the election process, and helped to familiarize parties with the legal channels available for resolving election disputes without resorting to violence.
+In June 2011, NDI reopened its office in Kinshasa to conduct a political party strengthening program.
+Funded by the NED, the program aimed to help Congolese political parties compete in the 2011 elections by sharing best practices and strategies from successful campaigns.
+The Institute also supported opportunities for inter-party dialogue on the election process and helped to familiarize parties with the legal channels available for resolving election disputes nonviolently.

-During the 2004 - 2007 election cycle in the DRC, the Institute’s programming focused on preparing Congo’s young democratic institutions for the national and provincial elections, and on reinforcing the development of those institutions in the post-election period.
+During the 2004 to 2007 election cycle, the Institute’s programming focused on preparing Congo’s new democratic institutions for the national and provincial elections and on reinforcing the development of those institutions in the post-election period.
 NDI’s assistance — financed by the NED, USAID and others — targeted four categories of political actors:

-Political parties: NDI organized the Cadre de Concertation, which assembled political parties and election officials in a neutral forum to discuss concerns in the 2006 electoral process.
-The Institute also trained pollwatchers to observe the 2005 referendum and 2006 election cycle, offered campaign skills training for candidates and sponsored national debates.
-After the election, NDI continued to provide parties with trainings on organization, recruitment, financing and communication, and helped them form caucuses in the new legislature.
+Political parties: NDI organized the Cadre de Concertation (dialogue platform), which assembled political parties and election officials in a neutral forum to discuss concerns on the 2006 electoral process.
+The Institute also trained poll-watchers to observe the 2005 referendum and 2006 election cycle, offered campaign trainings for candidates and sponsored national debates.
+After the election, NDI continued to provide parties with trainings on organization, recruitment, financing and communication and helped them form caucuses in the new legislature.

-The National Assembly: Prior to the 2006 elections, NDI provided extensive support to the National Assembly to refine the draft constitution, write the electoral law, and revise laws on political party financing and the status of the opposition.
-Following the elections, the Institute assisted the Committee on Political, Administrative, and Judicial Affairs (PAJ) as its members continued to revise key laws, and to the Economic and Finance Committee in its review of the national budget.
+The National Assembly: Prior to the 2006 elections, NDI provided extensive support to the National Assembly to refine the draft constitution, write the electoral law and revise laws on political party financing and the status of the opposition.
+Following the elections, the Institute assisted the Committee on Political, Administrative and Judicial Affairs (PAJ) as its members continued to revise key laws.
+NDI also helped the Economic and Finance Committee review the national budget.
 NDI established a legislative task force of local experts to answer the Assembly’s requests for support, and trained new party caucuses in strategic planning.

-Women: The Institute supported the development of a women’s legislative caucus to bring together members of the National Assembly promoting legislation of special concern to women and encouraging their participation in committees and party caucuses.
+Women: In the DRC, women learned to use the International Knowledge Network of Women in Politics (iKNOW Politics), an online network for women in politics.
+The Institute supported the development of a women’s legislative caucus to bring together members of the National Assembly promoting legislation of special concern to women and encouraging their participation in committees and party caucuses.

 NDI’s efforts throughout the country were aided by its network of Democracy Resource Centers, maintained from 2004 through 2007 in the cities of Goma, Kikwit, Kinshasa, Kisangani, Lubumbashi and Mbuji-Mayi.
-The centers provided political parties and CSOs with access to information and logistical support to foster their effective participation in the political process, and served as a much-needed neutral space for inter-party dialogue.
+The centers provided political parties and CSOs with access to information and logistical support to support effective participation in the political process and served as a much-needed neutral space for inter-party dialogue.